20042024

 Biography

-Riyana (Mira) Miranti joined University of Canberra in October 2007.
-As a socio-economist and development economist, she has a strong research interest in the research areas related to social wellbeing and equity particularly focusing on the issues of disadvantage and wellbeing including poverty, social exclusion and inequality affecting children, youth, older people and other groups of population.
-Mira has two countries of specialisation, Australia and Indonesia.
+Riyana (Mira) Miranti joined the University of Canberra in October 2007.
+She is a Professor of Economics at the Canberra School of Politics, Economics and Society, Faculty of Business, Government and Law, at the University of Canberra.
+As a socio-economist and development economist, she has a strong research interest in the research areas related to social wellbeing and equity, particularly focusing on the issues of disadvantage and wellbeing, including poverty, social exclusion and inequality affecting children, youth, older people and other population groups.
+Mira has two specialisation countries, Australia and Indonesia.

 Related Links